eellak/gpchild-ellak-opb/README.md

-# GeneratePress child theme for ellak.gr
+# GeneratePress child theme for opb.ellak.gr

 This theme is based on [GeneratePress](https://wordpress.org/themes/generatepress/) Wordpress theme.